mars-sim/mars-sim/mars-sim-dist/base/README.txt

 The distribution supports both Windows and Linux.
-It also provides 2 varients of the mars-sim application.
+It also provides 2 variants of the mars-sim application.
 1. Swing based UI
 2. Console based engine that is accessed via SSH